 Understand your audiences’ movements

 There is little doubt that the constant use of smartphones and our incessant connection to the internet has meant that, with almost certainty, tech companies and service providers know our location and movement habits.
-While this is a disconcerting idea for some, for others it has provided convenience and made their daily life easier, faster and more efficient.
+This is a disconcerting idea for some.
+But, for others, it has provided convenience and made their daily life easier, faster and more efficient.

-This mapping of customer’s movement has also led to a mapping of their consumption habits, so a triangulation of all this data means that an organisation’s location-based marketing can be highly nuanced.
-For Marketing Land, this high level of data should be reflected in the timing and placement of your advert in order to maximise exposure and ensure a seamless experience for your customers.
+This mapping of customer’s movement has also led to a mapping of their consumption habits.
+A triangulation of all this data means that an organisation’s location-based marketing can be highly nuanced.
+For Marketing Land, this high level of data should be reflected in the timing and placement of your advert.
+Doing so maximises exposure and ensures a seamless experience for your customers.

 Pointing to outdoor clothing company REI as an example, Marketing Land explains how the brand was able to use its customer data to determine “high propensity areas”, meaning ‘where REI customers and prospects (essentially lookalikes) were likely to be throughout the day.’
 Using Digital Out Of Home (OOH), REI was able to ensure ‘placements and ad exposures move[d] during the day to reach the intended audience, based on location data and historical movement patterns.’

-All this means that a group of potential customers can be targeted at one location in the morning and another location in the afternoon, thereby maximising the chances of engagement or action as a result of the ad placement.
-In our increasingly hectic and on-the-go lives, this differentiation could be the difference between making a conversion and not, so exploring ways in which your location-based marketing can be tailored to your audience’s movements in an endeavour worth undertaking to drive sales.
+All this means that a group of potential customers can be targeted at one location in the morning and another location in the afternoon.
+This maximises the chances of engagement or action as a result of the ad placement.
+In our increasingly hectic and on-the-go lives, this differentiation could be the difference between making a conversion and not.
+Exploring how location-based marketing can be tailored to your audience’s movements in an endeavour worth undertaking to drive sales.

-By mastering these location-based essentials, it is possible to build a strong foundation on which to build future mobile and OOH strategies.
-Staying on top of the latest technology developments and app features if a must if you’re going to get the most out of your strategy today and in the future.
+Have you mastered these location-based essentials?
+In doing so, it is possible to build a strong foundation on which to build future mobile and OOH strategies.
+Staying on top of technology developments and app features is a must to get the most out of your strategy.